Red Willow

 How do we prepare ourselves and our communities to stand and resist?

 Red Willow is a ritual preparation for resistance, shared over a 2½ mile journey with audiences through the woods at dusk.
 Through live performance and participatory rituals, we work to galvanize ourselves into responsibility and action confronting surging fascism, climate catastrophe, and escalating brutality against people and land.
-Featuring an all-white male ensemble, Red Willow explores the role embodied masculinity and inherited power play within movements of resistance.
-Together we reckon with land, legacy, masculinity, and power, asking: How do we prepare for resistance from where we stand?

 In dialogue with a wide-ranging collection of Resistance movements, mythologies, and the Land itself, Red Willow invites us to bring ourselves to the question of what world we believe in and how we engage in a fight for it without losing ourselves.